NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Although the distributed checkpointing library is targeted at the Megatron Core model, it can also be used with other models, as long as proper integration is implemented.

 The library provides two main entrypoints: ``dist_checkpointing.save`` and ``dist_checkpointing.load`` which are meant to replace the ``torch.save`` and ``torch.load`` in the regular checkpointing flow.
-Apart from that, it provides a mechanism to define the different types of local tensors placement in the global checkpoint.
+Apart from that, it provides a mechanism to define how different types of local tensors should be combined and split in the global checkpoint.

 Basic Sharding